GAR GUIDES!

 Fully supporting catch and release gar fishing is experienced gar guide Capt.
 Kirk Kirkland.
 Kirk fishes the storied waters of the Trinity River and Lake Livingston, but will go anywhere in Texas for monster alligator gar.
 He has over 15 years of experience fishing for 'gators; the last 10 being exclusively catch and release.
 As of this writing, Kirk can boast a 100% success rate; no client has gone home without a gar.
 Kirk also has experience guiding international anglers.
 To contact Capt.
 Kirk Kirkland, see the links below.

-Two Southeast US longnose anglers have earned our official endorsements.
+Only one longnose angler has earned our official endorsement.
 The Jack-of-All-Trades, Jack Barnett guides for longnose gar on Atlanta’s Lake Lanier.
 Very much like the gar, Jack is a fascinating old-timer.
 A printer by trade, Jack uses his talent to produce beautiful, unique fish prints in the Japanese style of gyotaku.
 Jack has spent over 10 years developing his Jack’s Original Gar Lure.
 He provides the lures, tackle and knowledge needed for his clients, some from as far away as Germany, to land thrashing, monstrous longnose.

 For those who have the opportunity to travel far afield, Phillippe Tisseaux of San Carlos Sportfishing can lead you to massive Tropical Gar in wild and beautiful Costa Rica.
 Fishing Nicaragua Lake, the Rio Frio, Caño Negro, and the San Juan River, Phillipe averages five gar per outing.
 The exciting “by-catch” on these outings is often massive tarpon or snook.
 Gar are caught year round, but fishing seems to be best during the dry season, from January to June.
 The aggressive tropical gar are more than willing to smash a lure or race off with live bait.

-As of this update of June 2008, only these four professional anglers, have earned the rare title of GASS Endorsed Gar Guides.
+As of this update of September 2009, only these three professional anglers, have earned the rare title of GASS Endorsed Gar Guides.
 Use the contact information below to be your link to many memorable, unique, and rare gar outings.

 GASS Officially Endorsed Gar Guides